G28X0Y0/G28X0Y0/README.md

 Hi! 🧐 Here are some of my projects and source code.

-Currently, I'm attending Tech Elevator, a 14 week software bootcamp.
+Currently job hunting after graduation from Tech Elevator, a 14 week software bootcamp.

 ### Recent projects:
 Vending Machine CLI - a basic vending machine CLI that demonstrates basic CRUD usage.